-To ensure a transparent and democratic selection process of the country’s participant(s) in the Philippine pavilion at the Venice Art Biennale 2015, an open call for curatorial proposals was released by the Coordinating Committee.
-The deadline for submission of proposals was set to 28 August 2014, then later extended to 3 September 2014.
+To ensure a transparent and democratic selection process of the country’s official participation to be featured in the Philippine Pavilion at the Venice Art Biennale in 2015, an Open Call for Curatorial Proposals was released by the Coordinating Committee.

 There was a significant number of submissions on deadline day itself, and a total of 16 curatorial proposals was received by the Coordinating Committee.

 TIMELINE: First participation in the Venice Architecture Biennale 2016

 Senator Loren Legarda announced to the public during the Christie’s Art Forum at Art Fair Philippines, that the Philippines would be participating not only in the 57th Venice Art Biennale in 2017, but also in the 15th Venice Architecture Biennale in 2016.

 On May 11, NCCA Chairman Felipe M. de Leon, Jr. wrote a letter to La Biennale di Venezia President Paolo Baratta, expressing the country’s interest in participating in the 15th Venice Architecture Biennale in 2016.

 On May 18, a letter by Debora Rossi, Director of the Legal and Institutional Affairs of La Biennale di Venezia, explained the process of the application for the National Participation at the Biennale.
 It is stated in the letter that one of the core requirements of the procedure is that the Commissioner should be part of the Administration that represents the State.